manticoresoftware/manticoresearch/galera_packaging/README.md

 ## CI for Packaging and Publishing Galera Packages

 The GitHub CI workflow file is located in `.github/workflows/pack_publish_galera.yml`.
-It's triggered when `cmake/GetGALERA.cmake` is updated and one of the following conditions is met:
+It's triggered when `cmake/GetGALERA.cmake` or `galera_packaging/*` is updated and one of the following conditions is met:
 - Pull request to the `master` branch and:
   - Label `pack` to build the packages
   - Label `publish` to upload the packages to https://repo.manticoresearch.com/